atbcb/ICTTestingBaseline/_baselines/16AudioVideo.md

 #### Audio-Only

 -   If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline [17.
 Synchronized Media](../17SyncMedia).
--   Audio intended as a media alternative for text does not require additional description if it is clearly labeled as such.
+-   Audio labeled as a media alternative for text does not require additional description if it is indeed equivalent to the text.
+-   Video labeled as a media alternative for text does not require additional description if it is indeed equivalent to the text.
 -   Short sounds used to notify the user, such as confirmation beeps and error notifications, are not included in this requirement.
 -   Information and/or instructions provided in the form of audio-only content must provide equivalent programmatic and/or textual cues; the check for this requirement is performed under Baseline [7.
 Sensory Characteristics](../07Sensory).